The 4 best vitamins for depression

 It's important to seek direct help from your doctor if you think you may be depressed.
 Everyone experiences depression differently, and the best treatment plan is one tailored directly to your needs and circumstances.

 When you meet with a medical professional, they will often ask you about your lifestyle (e.g., exercise, sleep habits, work schedule, etc.) and diet.
-Talk to them about your dietary concerns and current supplement routine, and whether vitamins that help with depression would work in your situation.
+Talk to them about your dietary concerns and current supplement routine, and whether there are vitamins to help depression that would work in your situation.

 If you’re worried that you aren’t getting the best vitamins for depression and optimal brain health, try the Heights Smart Supplement.
 Our top-rated formula of 20 key minerals and vitamins for tiredness and depression, including vitamins D, omega-3s, and B vitamins.
 These nutrients target everything from poor sleep to brain fog and stress so you feel better, every day.